sonar-perl/sonar-perl/README.md

 ### Compatibility

-We support the current LTS release (5.6) and SonarQube 6.x.
+We support the all SonarQube versions from 5.6 up to 6.7.
 Please report bugs or incompatibilities in our [bugtracker](https://github.com/sonar-perl/sonar-perl/issues).

+Caveat: Code colorization only works with SonarQube versions below 6.4.

 ## Building the plugin from source